Magesh-Leo/Magesh-Leo/README.md

 <details align="center">
   <summary align="center"><h3 style="display: inline;">Who am I?<h3></summary>
 	<p align="center">
-		Hi, I'm Magesh, a passionate web developer from Chennai, India.
-I specialize in the field of web development and designing.
-I love to design and code 👨🏼‍💻.
-I concentrate on writing clean, understandable and testable code.
-I love to work in & as a team. <br /><br />
+		I'm Magesh, a passionate web developer from Chennai, India, specializing in web development and design.
+I enjoy designing and coding, focusing on writing clean, understandable, and testable code 👨🏼‍💻.
+Collaborating with a team is something I truly enjoy.
-		Other than coding, I like to cook 🍳 in my leisure time.
-I spend most of my time building something I like, When I don’t, I watch movies 🎥, especially Kollywood movies and series.although I don’t have one.  <br /><br />
+		<br /><br />
+		In my free time, I like to cook and explore new recipes.
+When I'm not cooking, I indulge in watching movies, particularly Kollywood movies and series, although I don't have a specific favorite.
+		 <br /><br />
-		I’m more of a casual person, I regard everybody as a fellow human, regardless of their socio-political and / or economic status.
-I strongly support equality; equality among genders, race, sexuality, religion, cast etc. I believe people should be valued equally regardless of their birth.  <br /><br />
+		I have a casual demeanor and believe in treating everyone as fellow human beings, regardless of their socio-political or economic status.
+Equality is a core value for me, advocating for equal treatment based on gender, race, sexuality, religion, caste, and any other factors.
+I believe in valuing individuals equally, irrespective of their circumstances.  <br /><br />
-		Other than all these, I love talking to people!
-So maybe slide into my DM?
+		Apart from all these interests, I genuinely enjoy engaging in conversations with people.
+So feel free to reach out and slide into my DMs!
 	</p>
 <hr />
 </details>